orlovstepan/orlovstepan/README.md

     • Database: PostgreSQL
     • Hosting: AWS (S3), Heroku

- 💡 Currently focusing on advancing my overall programming skills, Typescript and Next.js
+ 💡 Currently focusing on advancing my overall programming skills, Typescript and exploring Next.js

  🧑🏻‍💼 I got prior experience as a Business Development manager, which I see as a great advantage